 “Chill.
-I explained it to Alejandro, and he didn’t plan to arrest you, to begin with.”
+I explained it to Alejandro, and won’t arrest you.”

-Then why don’t I have them?
-My eyes darted around, finding my anacondas on the ground next to the woman together with my hunting knives.
+Then why don’t did they take my guns?
+My eyes darted around, finding my colts and my hunting knives on the ground next to the woman.
 I cared little for the blades, but after last night, I felt naked without the guns.

 “Don’t worry.
 I’ll give them back as soon as the sheriff calms down.”
 Katherine handed me the stick with the sausage.
 “Here, have breakfast.”

-Saliva filled my mouth.
-I grabbed the food and almost dropped it as my right arm refused to obey at first try.
+I grabbed the stick and almost dropped the sausage as my right arm refused to obey at first try.
 The rapid-fire shooting took a toll on the muscles.
 With my left arm being bitten by the cougar, my colts suddenly felt less useful.

 Katherine let me eat for a moment before she asked, “How did you see that thing?”

 “What do I get if I tell you?”

 Right, that.
 If she ordered the sheriff to take me back home, I would have no option but to obey.
 I conjured one of the most amiable smiles in my repertoire.
 “I know how to use aether enough to see aether of others.”